IVSoftware/menu-driven-console-game/README.md

-Your post shows a call to `ReadKey`.
-The type returned from this method is a `ConsoleKeyInfo` whose job is to tell you everything you want to know about the key that was pressed.
-So just because you _can_ cast it to an `int` doesn't mean that you _should_.
+Your [post](https://stackoverflow.com/q/74827932/5438626) shows a call to `ReadKey`.
+The type returned from this method is a `ConsoleKeyInfo` whose job is to give you all the information you need about the key that was pressed.

+Just because you _can_ cast it to an `int` doesn't mean that you _should_.
+You have choices!

 One good way to take advantage of the format that it returns is to switch on the value of `Key` to perform the action you want.
-This example is a menu-driven game and the menu is looking for a key between 1 and 5:
+This example is a menu-driven game and the menu is looking for a key between 1 and 5.

+***
+The `ConsoleKey.Key` value for the '1' key is `ConsoleKey.D1` (and so on...).

     static void Main(string[] args)
     {